ori-drs/director_anymal_b_simple/README.md

 	catkin build
 	source devel/setup.bash

-This should take about 90 seconds.
+This should take about 90 seconds to compile.

 # Running UI with ANYmal simulator